 The employment cost index measures wages and inflation and provides the most comprehensive analysis of worker compensation, including wages, salaries, and fringe benefits.
 The ECI is one of the Fed’s favorite quarterly economic statistics.

 Retail sales are a significant consumer spending indicator for foreign exchange traders, as it shows the strength of consumer demand as well as the consumer confidence component in the calculation of other economic indicators, such as GNP and GDP.

 Generally, the most commonly used employment figure is not the monthly unemployment rate, which is released as a percentage, but the non-farm payroll rate.
 The rate figure is calculated as the ratio of the difference between the total labor force and the employed labor force, divided by the total labor force.
 The data is more complex, though, and it generates more information.
-In foreign exchange, the standard indicators monitored by traders are the unemployment rate, manufacturing payrolls, non-farm payrolls, average earnings, and average workweek.
-Generally, the most significant employment data are manufacturing and non-farm payrolls, followed by the unemployment rate.

 The leading indicators consist of the following economic indicators:

 - average workweek of production workers in manufacturing; average weekly claims for state unemployment;